-Sandstone Care has recently opened a sober living home in the Washington DC area for young adult males.
+Sandstone Care has recently opened a sober living home for transitional living program in the Washington DC area for young adult males.
 Searching for a sober living residence can be overwhelming.

 Addiction and substance abuse are systemic issues, meaning they don’t just harm the individual, they harm everyone who cares about that individual as well and the road to recovery can be difficult.